-The credential program's coursework and supervised field experiences prepare candidates to provide effective language and literacy instruction and learning experiences for young children, birth through kindergarten, who have a wide range of disabilities.
-Coursework and supervised field experiences encompass the study of effective means of teaching language and literacy across all disciplines^{1,2} based on California's State Board of Education (SBE)-adopted English Language Arts (ELA) and Literacy Standards, English Language Development (ELD) Standards, Infant/Toddler Learning and Development Foundations, and Preschool Learning Foundations.
-Program coursework and supervised field experiences are aligned with the current, SBEadopted English Language Arts/English Language Development Framework for California Public Schools: Kindergarten Through Grade Twelve, including the crosscutting themes of Foundational Skills, Meaning Making, Language Development, Effective Expression, and Content Knowledge, as well as the California Infant/Toddler Curriculum Framework and California Preschool Curriculum Framework.
-The program emphasizes the relationships among the five themes, including the importance of the foundational skills to children's learning across all themes and how progress in the other themes also supports progress in the foundational skills.
-Through the integration of literacy coursework and supervised clinical practice, candidates learn that children's instruction in each of the themes is essential and should occur concurrently (rather than sequentially), with emphasis based on children's age or grade-level standards as appropriate.
-Candidates also learn that for multilingual and English learner children, concurrent instruction in each of the themes through integrated and designated ELD is critical.
+The credential program's coursework and supervised field experiences encompass the study of effective means of teaching literacy to young children across all content areas based on California's State Board of Education (SBE)-adopted English Language Arts (ELA) and Literacy Standards, English Language Development (ELD) Standards, and Preschool Learning Foundations.
+Program coursework and supervised field experiences are aligned with the current, SBE-adopted English Language Arts/English Language Development Framework, including the crosscutting themes of Foundational Skills, Meaning Making, Language Development, Effective Expression, and Content Knowledge, as well as the Preschool Curriculum Framework.
+The program emphasizes the relationships among the five themes, including the importance of the foundational skills to children's learning across all themes and